celehs/SHIR/README.md

 <!--  -->

-to obtain the integrative SHIR estimator.
+to obtain the SHIR estimator.
 Please see more details from the SHIR paper linked in the citation section.

 ## Installation